YunusEmreAlps/Flutter_find-mentor-mobil/find_mentor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Hello to everyone!
+If you are looking for a mentor or mentee, if you enjoy sharing your knowledge with others, if you want to meet and chat with like-minded people during the pandemic period, you can use the Find Mentor application.
+I developed the mobile version of Find Mentor using Flutter.
+You can take a look at the project and give feedback about the missing and wrong parts and contribute to the development process.

 Meet -> Ask -> Listen -> Learn -> Change Your Career

 - [x] App Structure (Updated)